CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

    establish the connection in the background.
 When successful, the coroutine returns a ``(transport, protocol)`` pair.

+   *path* is the name of a UNIX domain socket, and is required unless a *sock* parameter is specified.
+Abstract UNIX sockets, :class:`str`, and :class:`bytes` paths are supported.

-   See the :meth:`BaseEventLoop.create_connection` method for parameters.
+   See the :meth:`AbstractEventLoop.create_connection` method for parameters.

    Availability: UNIX.